-Children whose families celebrate Día de los Muertos decorate—and eat!—miniature calaveras.
+Children whose families celebrate Día de Muertos decorate—and eat!—miniature calaveras.
 As part of the celebration, they might also wear a Day of the Dead mask or makeup to look like sugar skulls, with bright flowers and patterns.

-Unlike the skulls we see at Halloween, a Día de los Muertos sugar skull isn’t meant to be spooky.
+Unlike the skulls we see at Halloween, a Día de Muertos sugar skull isn’t meant to be spooky.
 And the Day of the Dead isn’t morbid or frightening: It’s a time to remember loved ones with stories, songs, feasts, and community celebrations.

-Check out the free printable coloring sugar skull coloring page below for a great Day of the Dead kids activity.
+Check out the free printable coloring sugar skull coloring page below for a great Day of the Dead activity.

 Inspired?
 Create and share by tagging @Hallmark.